albi-art/LinkReceiver/README.md

 #### Changelog
     # v1.1.0
-      • supported new mode of opening Youtube links (links can be opened in the video player, like VLS)
+      • supported new mode of opening Youtube links (links can be opened in the video player, like VLC)
       • supported switcher of Youtube links handler mode

     # v1.0.0